“She’s viciously swearing, venomously shouting horrible things” I explain to my Listening Partner.

 My Listening Partner asks me how it would be to let my daughter see my tears when I next feel the urge to cry.

-Right there…the realisation hits me.
+Right there…the realization hits me.

 I see how the past, not my daughter, has been controlling my present.
 How these fights are re-stimulating old hurts, causing me to act out towards my daughter and her emotional intensity as if it were my parents coming down hard on me.